 Indian weddings are considered to be a very pompous affair.
-Right from the lights, to the flowers; from the food to the photographer, everything has to be meticulously planned in order to make it an event to remember.
-Everything from the wedding venues to the cutlery you use are also important details of a marriage.
-But while deciding upon several other things, one thing that is of huge importance is the Wedding venues – where is the function going to be held?
+Right from the lights to the flowers, from the food to the photographer, everything has to be meticulously planned to make it an event to remember.
+Everything from the wedding venues to the cutlery you use are also important marriage details.
+But while deciding upon several other things, one thing that is of huge importance is the Wedding venues – where will the function be held?

 Factors to be kept in mind while deciding wedding venues: